ovh/docs/pages/web_cloud/domains/domain_create_subdomains/guide.en-ie.md

 >
 > 1: To identify the location of the active DNS zone for a domain name registered with OVHcloud, you can use our guide “[Modifying the DNS servers for an OVHcloud domain name](/pages/web_cloud/domains/dns_server_general_information)”.
 >
 > 2: If your domain name is not registered with OVHcloud, contact your domain name’s current *registrar* to find out where the active DNS zone is hosted.
+Please note that you can use our guide on [Transferring a domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain) if you would like to perform this action.
 >

 If the DNS servers declared for your domain name have one of the following two forms: